Half-Life VR but the AI Is Self-Aware

-Half-Life VR but the AI Is Self-Aware (abbreviated HLVR: AI) is a 2020 improvisational machinima series set in the 1998 video game Half-Life, produced by YouTuber and livestreamer WayneRadioTV.
-The series, live streamed to Twitch with highlights later uploaded to YouTube, was filmed using a modification for Garry's Mod that allows for the use of virtual reality.
-The series loosely follows the events of the game, with Half-Lifes protagonist, Gordon Freeman, accompanied by other employees of Black Mesa who, despite the name of the series, are performed by improv actors playing the role of AI controlled non-player characters.
+Half-Life VR but the AI Is Self-Aware (abbreviated HLVRAI) is a 2020 improvisational machinima series based on the 1998 video game Half-Life, produced by YouTuber and livestreamer WayneRadioTV.
+The series follows a loose playthrough of the game, with the notable exception of certain non-player characters being controlled by improv actors, giving the impression of the player being directly aided or foiled by various self-aware AI characters.
+The series was live streamed to Twitch with highlights later uploaded to YouTube, and was filmed using several modifications for Garry's Mod to allow for a recreation of the Half-Life campaign in virtual reality and multiplayer.

 Half-Life VR but the AI Is Self-Aware was met with generally positive reception by critics for its absurdist humor and unique recontextualization of the source material.

-WayneRadioTV has produced several spin-offs and sequels, including the 2021 Half-Life: Alyx but the Gnome Is Too Aware, in which Wayne carries a conscious garden gnome (again improvisationally voiced by hidden actors) through the game, and Chronicles of Benry, an offshoot exploring Benrey's character with separate versions by Socpens and Hollow_tones, both also using Garry's Mod.

-WayneRadioTV has confirmed that a sequel to the original series, titled Half-Life 2 VR: Self Aware AI, is slated to be released in 2025.
+The series has spawned numerous spin-offs, including a sequel series set in Half-Life 2 that has been ongoing since March 2026.

 Plot

+The series begins with a streamer (WayneRadioTV) (Note: The streamer is not WayneRadioTV himself but rather a fictionalized character played by WayneRadioTV.) playing a mod of Half-Life with VR support and intelligent AI characters.
+He begins a Let's Play, roleplaying as Gordon Freeman.

-Walking through the Black Mesa Research Facility, physicist Gordon Freeman (WayneRadioTV) comes across three scientists with eccentric personalities: Tommy (Baaulp), a scientist that speaks and acts like a child, Dr. Harold Coomer (hollow_tones), a friendly scientist and the subject of frequent glitches, and Dr. Bubby (MasterGir), a cranky scientist that acts rude towards Freeman.
-Freeman also encounters Benrey (Note: Sometimes spelled Benry.) (socpens), an antagonistic security guard who demands he provide a passport for identification, and begins to follow him.
+Freeman is walking through the Black Mesa Research Facility and encounters Benry (Note: Sometimes spelled Benrey.)
+(Socpens), an antagonistic security guard who demands he provide a passport for identification, and begins to follow and taunt him.
+Freeman also comes across three eccentric scientists: Tommy Coolatta (Baaulp), who is childlike and book smart, Dr. Harold Coomer (Hollow_tones), who is friendly and the subject of frequent glitches, and Dr. Bubby (MasterGir), who is cranky and acts rude towards Freeman.

 Freeman and the scientists experiment on a crystal of unknown origin, which goes awry and triggers a resonance cascade.
-Freeman, the scientists, and Benrey make their way through the damaged facility in an attempt to escape from alien creatures teleported in by the incident.
+Freeman, the scientists, and Benry, collectively called "the science team", make their way through the damaged facility while fighting alien creatures and members of the US military, including an obstinate Marine named Forzen (Socpens).
 During the journey, Coomer accidentally noclips out of the map, causing him to suspect he may be in a video game.
-Freeman is betrayed by Bubby and Benrey, leading him to be captured by the government soldiers deployed to clean up the incident.
+Freeman is betrayed by Bubby and Benry, leading him to be captured by the government soldiers deployed to clean up the incident.
 The soldiers cut off his arm and throw him into a trash compactor.